radxa/debos-radxa/README.md

 ## How to debug errors

 Launch `dev-shell` to get a shell inside debos docker.
-You can then run `build.sh` to monitor the build status. debos mounts root partition at `/scratch/mnt`, and boot partition is mounted at `/scratch/mnt/boot`.
+You can then run `build-os.sh` to monitor the build status. debos mounts root partition at `/scratch/mnt`, and boot partition is mounted at `/scratch/mnt/boot`.
 You can also `chroot /scratch/mnt` to examine the file system.

 Currently `dev-shell` uses a custom docker image to build, so your result might be different from GitHub build.
 If you want to reproduce GitHub build please use the command from Usage section.